gauravbhand1611/oms-documentation/documents/retail-operations/brokering/rules.md

 As discussed, <mark style="color:orange;">**Inventory Rules**</mark> help orchestrate the process of choosing the most suitable fulfillment location for each order in a batch of orders based on defined criteria like proximity, stock levels, and strategic priorities.
 These rules act as sequential steps in the order routing, guiding the brokering engine through multiple checks to find the best fulfillment location.

-## Creating and Managing Multiple Recursive Inventory Rules
+## Creating and Managing Multiple Inventory Rules

 Here’s how multiple inventory rules work within each routing rule: